Wesley Newcomb Hohfeld: Death and legacy

-Hohfeld as professor of jurisprudence
+Academic and legal impact

-Jurisprudence is the branch of philosophy which deals with principles of law and the legal systems through which the law is applied.
-Hohfeld's contribution was to simplify; he created a very precise analysis which distinguished between fundamental legal concepts and then identified the framework of relationships between them.
-His work offers a sophisticated method for deconstructing broad legal principles into their component elements.
-By showing how legal relationships are connected to each other, the resulting analysis illuminates policy implications and identifies the issues which arise in practical decision making.
+Hohfeld's major contribution was a precise analysis of rights which distinguished between fundamental legal concepts and identified the framework of legal relationships between them.
+His work offers a method of deconstructing broad legal principles into their component elements and identifies the policy implications and issues that arise in practical decision making.

 Hohfeld is also credited as the progenitor of the concept of the bundle of rights, although Hohfeld himself never used the term.
 The American Law Institute's first Reporter of Property, Harry Bigelow, "fully assimilated and embraced" Hohfeld's view of property rights, and propagated them to a wider audience in the form of the first Restatement of Property.

-Hohfeldian analysis

-Hohfeld noticed that even respected jurists conflate various meanings of the term right, sometimes switching senses of the word several times in a single sentence.
-He wrote that such imprecision of language indicated a concomitant imprecision of thought, and thus also of the resulting legal conclusions.
-In order to both facilitate reasoning and clarify rulings, he attempted to disambiguate the term rights by breaking it into eight distinct concepts.
-To eliminate ambiguity, he defined these terms relative to one another, grouping them into four pairs of jural opposites and four pairs of jural correlatives.
+This, however, made the Restatement unpopular among lawyers and scholars, leading it to become less influential than the Restatements of Contract and Tort.

+In general jurisprudence, he is regarded as a major figure associated with legal realism.

+Outside of American jurisprudence, supporters of Hohfeld's theory include Mickey Dias and Robert Alexy.

+Theory of rights